Describe The Green Light In The Great Gatsby

 Symbolism and Interpretation

 The green light, situated at the end of Daisy's dock, becomes the physical manifestation of this dream.
 It is always visible from Gatsby's mansion, a constant reminder of his objective.
-The light embodies the allure of the past and the hope that it can be recaptured.
-However, the green light is also a symbol of the unattainable.
+So the light embodies the allure of the past and the hope that it can be recaptured.
+Even so, the green light is also a symbol of the unattainable.
 As Gatsby reaches for it, he is essentially trying to grasp an illusion, an idealized version of the past that can never truly be replicated.
 The reality of Daisy and their past relationship is far more complex and flawed than Gatsby's romanticized vision.

 Historical and Cultural Context

 In this context, Gatsby's pursuit of the green light can be seen as a reflection of the American Dream itself.
 He believes that through hard work and determination, he can achieve his goals and create a better future for himself.
-However, his pursuit is ultimately futile, as he fails to recognize the limitations of wealth and the impossibility of recreating the past.
+That said, his pursuit is ultimately futile, as he fails to recognize the limitations of wealth and the impossibility of recreating the past.
 The green light, therefore, becomes a symbol of the illusory nature of the American Dream, particularly during the materialistic and morally ambiguous Roaring Twenties.

 The Color Green: Associations and Connotations